 According to the American Pregnancy Association, normal discharge during pregnancy appears thin, white and milky.
 However, a change in the type and amount of vaginal discharge can indicate preterm labor.
 Report any mucous- or blood-tinged fluid to your health-care provider immediately.
 Likewise, a continuous trickle or gush of fluid might be a sign of ruptured membranes and means delivery is impending.

 Many women complain of abdominal cramps and backaches during pregnancy as the baby grows and begins to put pressure on surrounding nerves.
 Abdominal cramps with or without diarrhea, prolonged menstrual-like cramps or a lingering, dull backache might be cause for concern.
-Pay close attention to these ache and pains, and call your health-care provider if they do not go away with rest.
+Pay close attention to these aches and pains, and call your health-care provider if they do not go away with rest.

 The sudden feeling of pressure in the abdominal or pelvic region is often imminent of labor.
 This feeling results from the connective tissues of the pelvic area relaxing so that the baby actually sits lower against the pelvic bone.
 Though labor might be weeks away, schedule an appointment to see your health-care provider so that she can determine the baby’s position and condition of your cervix.
 Only she can tell you for sure if you’re in labor.